sneha-4-22/QuizzyBee/README.md

 #  QuizzyBee: The Adorable Quiz Adventure! 🦉

-Welcome to QuizzyBee, the quiz game this side of the internet! 🌈✨
+Welcome to QuizzyBee, the quiz game this side of the internet!This is my Ineuron Internship project 🌈✨

 ## 🌟 What's QuizzyBee?